ConfederacyOfGaia/Gaia/feats.md

 You have spent time studying an unarmed martial art.
 The specifics of the movements depend on the style, but do not affect game mechanics.
 This fighting style provides the following benefits:

-* When wearing light or no armor, and not using a shield, your AC equals 10 + your Dexterity bonus, + either your Wisdom or Constituion bonus (player's choice).
+* When wearing light or no armor, and not using a shield, your AC equals 10 + your Dexterity bonus, + either your Wisdom or Constitution bonus (player's choice).
 * You can use Dexterity instead of Strength for the attack and damage rolls of your unarmed strikes (player's choice).
 * When you use the Attack action with an unarmed strike on your turn, you can make one of the following as a bonus action, if you haven't already taken a bonus action:
   * Make an additional unarmed strike.